 How to Attract New Students

-- Do some market research.
+- Do market research.
 Find out who your competitors are and how you can stand out: will you be offering different classes or catering to different age or interest groups?
-It’s also worthwhile to see how they’re advertising to students—which strategies seem to be working for them?
+It’s also worthwhile to see how they’re advertising to students.
+Which strategies seem to be working for them?

 - Set up your website.
 The perfect time to do this is several weeks before you open.
 That’s because all the social media and online campaigns you may run should lead people back to your website, where you can showcase who you are, the classes you will offer, and an option to get on your email list for new class alerts.